tineggarcia/baking-frenzy/README.md

     * A photo of the entry to the competition was also placed to add some truth to what has been claimed to prove that such distinction did happen really.
     * Address and Contact number can be found on this section too.
-    * Lastly I added an image of the map location to give the users an idea of the location.
+    * Lastly, I added an image of the map location to give the users an idea of the location.

 ![About-Us image](readme-images/aboutus.png)